HHS/simpler-grants-gov/documentation/decisions/adr/0010-front-end-framework.md

   - Supports static site generation, server side rendering, and client side rendering
   - Easy to learn and use with good documentation
 - **Cons**
-  - Very opinionated framework, especially with routing which can reduce flexibility
+  - Very opinionated with routing which can significantly increase code complexity for non standard routes

 ### Vue.js or Nuxt.js